Category Archives: Alfred Hitchcock

 I Confess (1953) is an early effort by the brilliant Alfred Hitchcock with a decidedly religious slant but keeps the suspense and thrills commonplace like his other films.

-The picture is not one of his best-remembered works and is one of his least-remembered projects.
+The picture is not one of his best-remembered works but one of his least-remembered projects.
 This is unwarranted because the film contains all the standard elements known to the director, creating an entertaining and enthralling effort.

 Montgomery Clift and Anne Baxter are featured as big Hollywood stars of the day.

-Not a fan of exterior shoots where he couldn’t control the elements, filming was nonetheless done largely on location in Quebec City with numerous shots of the city landscape and interiors of its churches and other emblematic buildings, such as the Château Frontenac, heavily featured.
+Although he was not a fan of exterior shoots where he couldn’t control the elements, filming was done mainly on location in Quebec City.
+Numerous shots of the city landscape and interiors of its churches and other emblematic buildings, such as the Château Frontenac, were heavily featured.

-This factor adds to the enjoyment as French sophistication and culture are added and the accents provide a European influence, especially powerful during the final act.
+This factor adds to the enjoyment as French sophistication and culture are added, and the accents provide a European influence, which is especially powerful during the final act.

 Ruth Grandfort (Baxter) is a respected member of society, married to her husband Pierre (Roger Dann), a member of the Quebec legislature.
 They live comfortably in a lavish house with servants and regularly throw cosmopolitan parties befitting people of their stature.